simplex-chat/simplexmq/protocol/overview.md

 - continuously accept messages for the recipients, even when they are offline.

 - provide recipient anonymity, as the messaging queues do not identify the users, and different addresses of the same queue are used for senders and recipients to provide additional protection against server traffic correlation, in case transport connections are compromised.

+COMMENT TO THE ABOVE: Editorially, this paragraph is not helpful.
+At this point in the document we haven't really described enough to figure out what all of this means.  "recipient anonymity", "users", "addresses", "server traffic", "transport connections" - all of these are kind of ambiguous at this point in the document.

 Coincidentally, SimpleX network reminds [Pond messenger](https://github.com/agl/pond) design, the main differences are: